sijieaaa/OpenCodeRunner/README.md

 ```

 #### 2. Run on Remote Servers
-To run on remote servers, you need first start the FastAPI Web Server using `opencoderunner-start-server`
+To run on remote servers, firstly you need to start the FastAPI Web Server using `opencoderunner-start-server`

 ```Bash
 opencoderunner-start-server --host 0.0.0.0 --port 8000